FIFA Best Player: Cristiano Ronaldo, Lionel Messi and Virgil van Dijk up for award | Goal.com

 Cristiano Ronaldo, Lionel Messi and Virgil van Dijk have been nominated for FIFA's Best Player Award.

-The same trio were nominated for UEFA's Player of the Year, with Van Dijk picking up the award at the Champions League draw ceremony last week.
+The same trio were nominated for UEFA's Player of the Year, with Van Dijk becoming the first defender to win the award at the Champions League draw ceremony last week.

 Pep Guardiola is among the contenders for the Best Men’s Coach award after guiding Manchester City to the English domestic treble last season.